-Production Budget is financial planning related to the units of product that the management thinks that the business should produce in the upcoming period to match the estimated sales quantity which is based on the management’s judgment related to the competition in the market, economic conditions, production capacity, consumer prevailing market demands, and past trends.
+Production Budget is financial planning related to the units of product that the management thinks that the business should produce in the upcoming period to match the estimated sales quantity, which is based on the management’s judgment related to the competition in the market, economic conditions, production capacity, consumer prevailing market demands, and past trends.

-Components of Production Budget
+Production Budget Explained

 #1 – Direct Material Budget

 The Direct Material budget includes the opening inventory of raw materialsInventory Of Raw MaterialsRaw materials inventory is the cost of products in the inventory of the company which has not been used for finished products and work in progress inventory.
 Raw material inventory is part of inventory cost which is reported under current assets on the balance sheet., purchase cost of raw material, material that goes into production, and closing inventory of raw material that will be incurred to produce the units of product that the organization estimates to produce in the coming period.

 Direct labor budget includes the cost of labor employed in a production like wages, bonuses, commission, etc., that are expected to be payable to the workers of the business organizations.

 #3 – Overhead Cost Budget